Liberal Party of Canada candidates in the 1980 Canadian federal election

 The Liberal Party of Canada fielded a full slate of 282 candidates in the 1980 federal election and won 147 seats to form a majority government under Pierre Trudeau's leadership.

 Many of the party's candidates have their own biography pages.
-Information about others may be found here.
+Information about some of the others may be found here.
 This page also includes information on Liberal candidates who contested federal by-elections in Canada between 1980 and 1984.

 Manitoba

 Winnipeg—Birds Hill: Ronald Wally

 Ronald (Ron) Wally was a Liberal candidate in the 1979 and 1980 Canadian federal elections, at which time he was a civil servant in private life.
 He later became the executive director of the Manitoba Association of Health Care Professionals, representing unionized technologists.
 In 1994, he accused the provincial government of privileging doctors over other health professionals in its plans for health care reform.
 He was the principle negotiator for workers at CancerCare Manitoba in 2000 and helped prevent an illegal strike from taking place.